SarojWasti/stock-management-system/README.md

 # stock-management-system

-### A Stock management system developed with ASP.NET and MS SQL.
+<h4>A Stock management system developed with ASP.NET and MS SQL.</h4>